 NEO Price Analysis

-At the time of penning down this analysis, NEO was seen trading moderately below $20 at $16.95, i.e., even below the 38.20% fib level against the US Dollar.
+At the time of penning down this analysis, NEO was seen trading moderately below $20 at $16.95, i.e., even below the 38.20% fib level against the US Dollar, which is clearly visible on the chart for NEO price predictions.
 During the major market crash in March, Neo price has bottomed out below $5 at $3.93, and with a modest gain in momentum, it strengthened by over 200% in 5 months to trade above $10 at $12.

 In August 2020, when the Neo coin started gaining significant traction, it was just then when it breached the yearly resistance alongside, marked a fresh YTD high too, around $25.8.
 However, since the past two months, NEO has been experiencing a gradual downside correction, and after having lost active support at $20, it lost SMA50 support but still retains SMA200 support at $12.60.